-- The filling of gaps in the IEA CO2 database for all countries to complete the coverage of CO2 emissions from fuel combustion. - Complete allocation of CO2 emissions from fuel combustion by non-resident households and industries.
-In earlier studies, the emissions from international bunkers were not distributed across operating transportation service providers due to the lack of operators' residency details. - The integration of estimates of CO2 intensity for each bilateral trade relationship.
+- Filling gaps in the IEA CO2 database for all countries to complete the coverage of CO2 emissions from fuel combustion. - Complete allocation of CO2 emissions from fuel combustion by non-resident households and industries.
+In earlier studies, the emissions from international bunkers were not distributed across operating transportation service providers due to the lack of operators' residency details. - CO2 intensity for each bilateral trade relationship.
 The database allows comparisons of emissions embodied in bilateral trade by specific product.

-The structure of the remainder of this paper is as follows: Section 2 presents the methodological approach taken to calculate indicators in the 2019 release of CO2 emissions embodied in international trade and final demand (OECD's TECO2 database: available from http://oe.cd/io-co2).
+The structure of the remainder of this paper is as follows: Section 2 presents the methodological approach taken to calculate indicators in the 2019 release of CO_2 emissions embodied in international trade and final demand (OECD's TECO2 database: available from http://oe.cd/io-co2).
 The third section describes the detailed estimation procedures to allocate emissions to the countries and the industries in OECD's ICIO.
 Section 4 presents and discusses the main results, while the last section presents the summary and the final comments.